 How much does a soup maker cost?

-Soup makers cost roughly the same as blenders, with prices starting from $70 and reaching up to $300 or more, for models with more capacity and multiple preset functions.
-If you’re serious about soup, it may be worth to fork out more for a model which features smart connectivity which will give you access to recipes and cooking tips for your appliance.
+Soup makers cost roughly the same as blenders, with prices starting from $70 and reaching up to $400 or more, for models with more capacity and multiple pre-set functions.
+However, it’s a relatively small market, with many traditional blenders also catering to the soup market, meaning it may be more of a question as to whether you’ll want smoothies and soup, or just soup.

-Features to look out for in a soup maker
+Features to consider when buying a soup maker